ClaudioLutz/CreditROBOT/Description English/06_Rechtliche_Aspekte.md

 ### Categories of Stored Data
 - Identification data (name, address, date of birth, etc.).
 - Data from commercial and debt enforcement registers.
-- Payment experiences and credit-relevant information from media and the internet.
+- Payment experiences and credit-relevant information from media and internet.

 ### Data Recipients
 - Credit-granting companies in Switzerland and Europe (banks, insurance companies, telecommunications, trade, debt collection).
-- Possible transfer to KünzlerBachmann Directmarketing AG.
+- Possible disclosure to KünzlerBachmann Directmarketing AG.

 ### Processing by Third Parties
 - External service providers (IT infrastructure), possibly with access to personal data.
 - Protection is ensured by contractual agreements.

-### Storage Duration
+### Storage Period
 - Data is stored as long as necessary to fulfill the purpose.

 ### Rights of Data Subjects